tadorfer/protlearn/README.md

 subsequent dimensionality reduction.
 Currently, the package is being maintained for Python versions 3.6, 3.7, and 3.8.

-For more information about the usage, please refer to the [documentation](https://protlearn.readthedocs.io/en/latest/).
+For more information on how to use it, please refer to the [documentation](https://protlearn.readthedocs.io/en/latest/).

 ## Installation